 Changing alt text (the description of images that search engines and screen readers see) isn’t possible, though — you’re stuck with whatever Ecwid generates for you automatically.

-It seems as though you can’t create redirects in Ecwid either, which is not ideal at all because it effectively locks you into using a particular URL once you’ve created it.
+It seems as though you can’t create redirects in the widget (embededd) version of Ecwid either, which is not ideal at all because if you change a URL, a redirect is necessary to tell Google where the new page lives.

 Ecwid and Core Web Vitals